 Cliff Newlaw, Esq. was assigned to represent Mr. Topgun on the original charges in City Court.
 Attorney Newlaw had never tried a felony case.
 At arraignment, Attorney Newlaw expressed to Judge Heavyhand that this was his first felony case but Judge Heavyhand did not appear concerned.
 Approximately three months later, Judge Heavyhand contacted the attorneys and ordered them to trial in two weeks.
 Attorney Newlaw felt panicked but indicated to the Judge that he would be ready for trial nonetheless.
 The jury trial commenced.
-The People's key witness, the defendant's sister, testified that she observed the defendant in possession of a gun.
+The People's key witness is the defendant's sister, Jane TopGun.
+Attorney Newlaw looked Jane up on FaceBook.
+At trial, Jane testified that she observed the defendant in possession of a gun.
 She described the gun in detail.

-On cross examination, Attorney Newlaw questioned the witness about her description of the gun.
+On cross examination, Attorney Newlaw questioned Jane about her description of the gun.
 Attorney Newlaw continued to ask questions about the gun and tried to get the witness to admit that the gun she described could have been a pellet gun, which is legal to possess in New York.
 Judge Heavyhand yelled at Attorney Newlaw and told him to move on with his questioning because the question had been asked and answered.
 The ADA had not made any objection.
 Attorney Newlaw, frustrated that he did not get the answer he wanted, asked the question again.
 At this point, Judge Heavyhand rose from the bench and pointed his finger at Attorney Newlaw and said, "Don't disrespect me.
 When I tell you to move on, I mean it!"
 Attorney Newlaw moved on and was unable to finish his line of questioning.
 Within minutes of being reprimanded, he felt his face turn flush and he broke out in hives.